 Dallas-Fort Worth crews find body during search for person swept away by rushing water

-Fire responders found the body of a woman they believe was swept off a bridge into rushing waters in Garland Sunday morning, according to police.
+First responders found the body of a woman they believe was swept off a bridge into rushing waters in Garland on Sunday morning, according to police.

 At 2:18 a.m. on Sunday, Garland police and fire crews responded to a report of a person trapped inside a Nissan Altima, surrounded by rushing water in the 1700 block of Holford Road.

-The Dallas Medical Examiner is working to confirm whether the woman that was found Sunday is the same woman they were searching for.
+The Dallas Medical Examiner’s Office is working to confirm whether the woman who was found Sunday is the same woman they were searching for.

-The fire department saw the car trapped in the rushing water, which was 12 to 24 inches deeps, at the north end of the bridge.
+Firefighters saw the car trapped in the rushing water, which was 12 to 24 inches deep, at the north end of the bridge.
 Fire crews could not reach the car due to the rapidly flowing water.
 As more fire crews were on the way to help, the car was swept in a creek about 300 yards away.

-The Wylie, Richardson, and Plano fire departments are helping with the search, as well as K-9 teams from Lone Star Search and Rescue and the DPS helicopter.
+The Wylie, Richardson, and Plano fire departments were helping with the search, as well as K-9 teams from Lone Star Search and Rescue and a Department of Public Safety helicopter.

 Comments